elkorn/pomodorojs/README.md

 pomodorojs
 ===

+Track your pomodoros from the command line, witout any hassle.

 Well, I got fed up with all the solutions available publicly.
 What I needed was a command line app that does not get in my way.
 Also, keeping in mind the fact that there is some actual work to be done, I decided to keep it as lean as possible, without any gold-plating or excess.